claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 So what were we to do?
 After a while, the phrase "bite the bullet" was slowly becoming the only option.
 That is, until I noticed something rather peculiar about the GUI application that came packaged with the api: It took almost zero-time to display environmental information.
-Recall that this database is in the gigabyte range, loading gigabytes of data is not an immediately finishable task (atleast on my hardware at the time), especially when heavy processingo of that data is involved (the format of their database did not translate 1:1 to how it was laid out in physical memory).
+Recall that this database is in the gigabyte range, loading gigabytes of data is not an immediately finishable task (atleast on my hardware at the time), especially when heavy processing of that data is involved (the format of their database did not translate 1:1 to how it was laid out in physical memory).
 During my initial efforts to go through their "Hello World" example, I noticed how slow the API took to load, usually around a full minute.
 So, how in the world can their API take nearly a minute to initialize yet their UI is displaying data